 Reason 2: Phone Number No Longer In Use

 Another reason for the error message could be that the phone number you’re trying to reach is no longer in use.
 When a number is no longer in use, and the mobile plan expires, the number becomes inaccessible.

 Reason 3: Phone Number Can’t Be Reached

 If the phone number you are attempting to call is unavailable at the moment you attempt to call, you will receive an automated response.
-If a customer’s phone is turned off or they are in an area where there is no network coverage, an automatic message will play saying “your call cannot be completed as dialed, please try again later.”
+The error message that the dialed number cannot be reached can also mean that the customer’s phone is either out of the network coverage area or switched off.

 Reason 4: Local Exchange Is Overloaded With Requests

 A fourth reason could be that the local exchange responsible for managing your outgoing calls is experiencing some difficulties or is too congested at the given moment.
 If such is the case, wait for some time before trying to call the number again.